The Local Projection Residual Bootstrap for AR(1) Models: Asymptotic Refinements

-where $J_n(x,h,\cdot,\cdot)$ is as in \eqref{eq:cdf_root}, $\hat{P}_n$ is the empirical distribution of the centered residuals defined in \eqref{eq:centered_residuals}, and $\hat{\rho}_n$ is the estimator of $\rho$ defined in \eqref{eq:rho_hat}.
-The approximations in \eqref{eq:edgeworth_expansion_sec2} and \eqref{eq:edgeworth_expansion_boots_sec2} are known as \emph{Edgeworth expansions} and are commonly used to show that the bootstrap methods provide improvements over the asymptotic distribution theory (e.g., faster rates of convergence); see \cite{Hall1992TheBA} for a textbook reference for the case of i.i.d. data.
+The approximations in \eqref{eq:edgeworth_expansion_sec2} and \eqref{eq:edgeworth_expansion_boots_sec2} are commonly used to show that the bootstrap methods provide more accurate approximations than the asymptotic distribution theory; see \cite{Hall1992TheBA} for a textbook reference for the case of i.i.d. data.
+We next sketch an informal calculation of the sizes of the ECP of the confidence intervals $C_n(h,1-\alpha)$ and $C_n^{*}(h,1-\alpha)$.

-To our knowledge, there are no available theoretical results about valid Edgeworth expansions for the root we use in this paper.
-In that sense, the approximations in \eqref{eq:edgeworth_expansion_sec2}-\eqref{eq:edgeworth_expansion_boots_sec2} and the discussion presented below are informal.